KiandaBPM/KiandaBPM.github.io/form-designer.md

 Layout fields take an important role when building a modern user interface and allow you to achieve the pixel perfect layout you want.

-### Modal dialogs
+### Model dialogs

-Modal dialogs are a special form of layout fields.
+Model dialogs are a special form of layout fields.
 It allows a form designer to define an interface with the key intention of grabbing users attention to something important.

 Typically we use dialogs for things like requiring user confirmation or to let them make a final decision.